A violent end for Hamas chief who plotted Oct. 7 attacks - Los Angeles Times

 Share via

-If confirmed, Sinwar’s killing would be the culmination of a yearlong hunt — involving Israeli and American spy agencies — for the Palestinian leader, who was believed to be hiding in Hamas’ underground network of tunnels in Gaza.
+Sinwar’s killing in an apparently surprise encounter with Israeli forces marked the end of an intense yearlong hunt by Israeli and American spy agencies for the Hamas leader, who was believed to be hiding in the group’s vast underground network of tunnels in Gaza.

 Advertisement